trackme-limited/splunk-eam/README.md

 - Create and manage authentication with bearer authentication tokens, which includes rotation, tokens expiration, tokens refresh and more.
 - Manage Splunk indexes programmatically to distributed or standalone environments.
 - Install and remove Splunk Base applications programmatically, on distributed or standalone environments.
-- Ibstall and remove Splunk Private applications programmatically, on distributed or standalone environments.
+- Install and remove Splunk Private applications programmatically, on distributed or standalone environments.
 - Trigger Splunk restarts programmatically, on distributed or standalone environments.
 - Trigger Splunk Indexer Cluster rolling restarts programmatically.
 - Trigger Splunk Search Head Cluster rolling restarts programmatically.